haresfaiez/haresfaiez.github.io/_posts/2016-12-15-primitive-obsession.md

 ---
 layout:     post
 comments:   true
 title:      "Primitive Obsession"
 date:       2016-12-15 11:49:00 +0100
 categories: Naming
 tags:       featured
 ---

+Each program is a collection of decisions.
+It solves a problem, at least.
+It communicates the structure of the solution and, perhaps, the reason behind each decision.
-Each unit of a program has a set responsibilities and a purpose.
+A program is, also, a collection of units, each has a set of responsibilities, a role, and an implementation.
-The resopnsibilities specify what the unit is and what problems it solves.
+When the units fit well together, the program communicates the solution well.

+The responsibilities of each unit specify the problems the unit solves (what it is doing), the role specifies its contribution to the program (why it is doing it), and the implementation describes how well the unit satisfies its responsibilities (how it is doing it).

+By learning the roles of the constructs of the program and witnessing their relationships, one constructs a mental model of the subject.
+Then, by diving into the responsibilities and the implementation, he understands the thinking that went behind the sturctural decisions.

+The role implies the responsibilities, and the responsibilites, when interpreted in the right way, imply the role.
+Although valid,
+this correlation limits our ability to think of each unit as a separate construct.
+Indeed, when we see the program itself as a part of a bigger system, it is this very sepration that implies the fitness of each unit in contexts other than which it was designed for in the first place.

+The difference between the responsibilities and the role are expressed in multiple fashion.
+One way to it is "Responsibilities in the core, role specification at the edges";
+This is the approach used by functional programming languages.
+Eah type is a fixed set of values, and when we need to include more meaning in the type, we wrap it inside a new rich type.
+Another way is
-The purpose, on the other side, involves the meaning of the unit in its context of execution.
+"The role details in the core, and the specification of the responsibilites in the edges";
+This is the approach taken by class-based object languages.
+The interface is the a specification of the unit, and the hidden state induces variations between different contexts of use.

-A type is a specification of the unit on which it applies.
+A type is a specification of a programming unit.
-That specification, often, addresses the responsibilities of the unit, but it can be extended to a slight description of the purpose if that turns out to be valuable.
+It could bee seen from a variety of lenses.
+But, I will take it as a communication mechanism for the remaining of this post.

-The level to which we can leverage the assertion of this specification to the language depends on the power of the tooling and the simplicity of the syntax.
+Each type allows the programmer to enforce constraints on the role, the responsibilities, and the implementaion.
-More important is the level of certainty we want to guarantee for the users of that unit.
-For a highly constrained unit, the more the afferent coupling the unit have, the harder changing its implementation will be.

-To keep the program intellectually manageable, and to allow more opportunities for future changes, it is important to offer each user the least possible information he needs to know about a unit.
-This could mean using multiple types for one model, then, a person could be its age, its job, its name, its identity, ...

-A problem occurs when we use predefined types such as integer, boolean, and string to convey a program concept, a model.
-The evaluation context carries semantics and constraints about the result.
+Choosing what unit to include in the structure and what constraints to impose on this units requires continuous refinment and a reflective mindset.
+Finding the right abstraction, what information to omit from the specification, requires maturity, from the programmer, the programming language, and from the software itself.

+I will introduce a primitive type as a type which conveys a little about the unit.
+The primitive character, thus, is highly contextual.
+And finding an adequate type is more about consistency and coherence with the other units in the program than it is a subjective view.
+Whether the type of a unit is expressive or not depends on whether an instance of this type makes sense as a collaborator in the program.
-It is very hard to keep that implicit knowledge in mind due to the large set of assumptions that could be made and the growing complexity of the program itself.
+It is very hard to keep the specification of a unit implicit due to the large set of assumptions that could be made and the growing complexity of the program itself.
-It will be lost if it is not conveyed by the type.
-Using a predefined type, thus, omits knowledge about the evaluation context, by allowing inappropriate interpretation about a certain value.
+Using a predefined type, thus, in the domain logic, allows for inappropriate interpretation of values.

-An even number, for example, can be modeled as an integer.
+An even number, for example, can be specified as an integer.
 We could have:

 ```
 Integer two  = new Integer(2);